metablaster/WindowsFirewallRuleset/README.md

 Testing is done on 64 bit Windows, a small fraction of rules won't work for 32 bit system and need adjustment, full functionality for 32 bit system is work in progress.\
 For now you can load rules on 32 bit system just fine with the exception of few rules probably not relevant at all for your configuration.
-(It's hard to tell since it wasn't tested)

 [This document](https://github.com/metablaster/WindowsFirewallRuleset/blob/master/Readme/LegacySupport.md)
 describes how to make use of this project on older Windows systems such as Windows 7 or Server 2008